-Lenders look at the following factors to try to gauge if you can afford to repay your student loans:
+On top of a credit score, lenders also way some financial and employment criteria for private student loan borrowers.
+Private student loan lenders look at the following factors to try to gauge if you can afford to repay this debt:

 - Credit history: Besides your credit score itself, lenders will look at your credit report for derogatory remarks, such as late payments, bankruptcy, and delinquent accounts.
 They’ll want to see a mix of credit accounts with histories of on-time payments.

 - Employment and income: Not all students have a job.
 But if you’re a student who has one, it can improve your chances of approval.
 Most lenders will ask for proof of employment and income, such as a recent pay stub.

 - Debt-to-income (DTI) ratio: Lenders also will compare your income to your monthly debt costs to make sure you can afford additional payments.
 They usually want to see a DTI of 28 percent or lower — use our calculator to estimate your own DTI.
 Many lenders will consider your housing costs (rent or mortgage) as well.

 Each lender has its own credit score requirements for private student loans, which aren’t always advertised.
 The best way to know if you’ll qualify for a private student loan with a specific lender is to apply for a loan rate check.

 Lenders usually can perform a soft credit check to generate a rate estimate, but some might not.
 So double-check whether it’s a soft or hard credit inquiry before you allow the lender to perform it.
 If it’s a soft inquiry, it won’t affect your credit score.

 Once the lender figures out whether you qualify, it will list out all the rates it can offer you.
 Or, if you don’t qualify for a private student loan, you can find that out without a hard credit check that could lower your score.

 Should you apply for a private student loan with a cosigner?